HamzaHamani/PizzaPortal./README.md

 - **React Router v6.4:** Declarative routing for React applications.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Redux Toolkit:** A set of tools for efficient Redux development.
+- **Git and GitHub:** Version control system and platform for collaboration.
+- **Postman:** API development and testing tool for viewing API results
 - **Framer Motion:** A library for creating animations in React applications.

+## Contributing
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

+Happy pizza ordering! 🍕✨